RyanPoole85/telco_classification_project/README.md

 # Project Goals:

-- Find drivers for customer churn at Telco.
-Why are customers churning?
+- Find out why customers are churning at Telco.
-- Construct a ML classification model that accurately predicts customer churn.
+- Construct classification models to predict customer churn.
-- Present your process and findings to the lead data scientist.

 # Initial questions of the data:
  - Q1: Does contract type affect whether someone churns?